List of Alaska tornadoes

-Tornadoes in the U.S. state of Alaska are extremely rare, with only six tornadoes ever recorded within state boundaries.
-Out of the six tornadoes to ever hit, all were rated FU, EFU, F0 or EF0, and none have caused significant damage or injuries.
+Tornadoes in the U.S. state of Alaska are extremely rare, with only seven tornadoes and 33 funnel clouds ever recorded within state boundaries.
+The most recent whirlwind event was a funnel cloud that occurred on July 4, 2026, near Cantwell, Alaska.
+Out of the seven tornadoes that have been recorded, all were rated FU, EFU, F0 or EF0, and none have caused significant damage or injuries.

 Climatology

 Thunderstorms are fairly rare in most of Alaska but do occur in the interior in the summer with some frequency and may cause wildfires.
 Anchorage gets a thunderstorm every few years.
 There has even been the rare thunderstorm in Utqiaġvik on the Arctic coast.
 While weak tornadoes and waterspouts, while extremely rare, do sometimes occur, Alaska is considered the least tornado-prone state in the United States.